InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

     factory.CreateJobInfo<SomeJobHandler>("SomeJob",
         b => b.CronExpression("0 35 10 * * ?"))

-CRON expressions are simple and main principle of implementation (defifning expressions) is quite clear.
+As you can see CRON expressions are simple and main principle of building expressions is quite clear.
+But it is quite easy to forget meaning of parts
-If one forgets position of each part of expression, special characters and application rules then ``CronExpression()`` has method reloads to build CRON expressions.
-This method's signature implements `DSL`_ (Domain Specific
-Language - object-oriented language) concept which may be represented as `fluent interface`_.
-You can observe recently reviewed example below with DSL-method reload implementation ``CronExpression()``.
+CRON expression or some rules of building expressions.
+So ``CronExpression()`` method has a few overloads which uses `DSL`_ (Domain Specific Language) concept.
+DSL is represented as `fluent interface`_.
+Next example shows recently reviewed example but with using DSL-version of ``CronExpression()`` method.

 .. code-block:: csharp
    :emphasize-lines: 7,8